domnoble/magento2-apache-mysql-php-docker-dev/README.md

 ## Apache 2.4.37, PHP 7.1+ & MySQL 5.7+

-This stack is suitible for development only, setup with the correct php extensions and apache modules for magento2
+This stack is suitible for development only, setup with the correct php extensions and apache modules for magento2, with http2, using fastcgi mod_proxy for connecting php and apache

 ### Installation

 First create html directory then download latest magento2 release from magento.com or [here on github](https://github.com/magento/magento2/releases) and extract the files to the root of the html directory, the main difference is the magento.com version comes with sample data and vendor dependencies already installed

-`mkdir html`

 to install dependencies and run the containers: